JannyHW/JannyHW/README.md

 - 🌱 I’m currently learning Flutter & Dart.

-- 👯 I’m looking to collaborate on React.
+- 👯 I’m looking to collaborate on Mobile Apps.

 - 🤔 I’m looking for help with Networking.